U.S. judge says LinkedIn cannot block startup from public profile data

 "To the extent LinkedIn has already put in place technology to prevent hiQ from accessing these public profiles, it is ordered to remove any such barriers," Chen's order reads.

-“We’re disappointed in the court’s ruling,” the spokeswoman said.
+“We’re disappointed in the court’s ruling,” Leverich said.
 “This case is not over.
 We will continue to fight to protect our members’ ability to control the information they make available on LinkedIn.”

+HiQ Labs called the decision an important victory for companies that rely on publicly available data for their businesses.

+"HiQ believes that public data must remain public, and innovation on the internet should not be stifled by legal bullying or the anti-competitive hoarding of public data by a small group of powerful companies," the company said in a statement Monday evening.

 The dispute between the two tech companies has been going on since May, when LinkedIn issued a letter to hiQ Labs instructing the startup to stop scraping data from its service.

-HiQ Labs responded by filing a suit against LinkedIn in June, alleging that the Microsoft-owned social network was in violation of antitrust laws.
-HiQ Labs uses the LinkedIn data to build algorithms capable of predicting employee behaviors, such as when they might quit.
+HiQ Labs responded by filing a lawsuit against LinkedIn in June, alleging that the Microsoft-owned social network was in violation of antitrust laws.